-This section includes a procedure to replace the oxygen detector, and a procedure to replace the amplifier.
+This section includes a procedure to replace the plug-in oxygen sensor, a procedure to replace the entire oxygen detector assembly, and one to replace the amplifier.
+In most cases, it is not necessary to replace the entire detector assembly.